Finiteness theorems for matroid complexes with prescribed topology: Definitions and notation

 Given two elements $x,y$ we denote by $x\vee y$ their \emph{join}, an element such that $x\preceq z$ and $y\preceq z$ imply $x\vee y\preceq z$.
 Dually we can define $x\wedge y$ as the \emph{meet}.
-These operations are binary but associative so it makes sense to talk about the meet or join of any finite subset. \begin{definition} A poset $L$ is a geometric lattice if it satisfies the following conditions \begin{enumerate} \item It is graded. \item Its rank function $r$ is semimodular, i.e for every $x,y\in L$ the following inequality holds:
+These operations are binary and associative so it makes sense to talk about the meet or join of any finite subset.